appdotnet/api-spec/content/docs/resources/user-stream/index.md

 * Each user token can create at most 5 User Streams
 * Each User Stream can have at most 50 subscriptions.
 The same endpoint can be subscribed to multiple times.

+To avoid thinking about limits, you can create User streams that automatically delete themselves once you disconnect from them.
+If you use this option, you will always have to recreate your subscriptions from scratch.
+To enable this, add the `auto_delete=1` query string parameter when connecting to a stream.

+    curl -i -H 'Authorization: BEARER ...' "https://stream-channel.app.net/stream/user?auto_delete=1"

 ## Subscription options

 The App.net API accepts many query string parameters (`include_deleted`, `include_html`, etc) to customize and filter the data returned.
 These query string parameters are also respected by the User Streaming API with an important caveat.
 "Display options" are a connection-wide property and must be specified when a User Stream is created.
 "Filter options" are provided per subscription.